samuelabyan/note-taking-custom-keylayout/README.md

 **Future updates**
 - Keyboard shortcut to toggle language.
-- Building, saving and importing custom layouts using JSON files.
+- Build, save and import custom layouts using JSON files.
+- Armenian voice recognition.

 **Issues to fix**
 - Language toggle to effect on the search bar.